 I.1 Contents of contribution

 A contribution should be clear, concise and comprehensive in itself.
 It should start with the Heading and the Abstract, which are independent sections.
 The main text of the contribution should contain two sections: Rationale (or Discussion) and Proposal (or Conclusion).
 Supplementary sections such as annexes, if necessary, should follow the main text.
-The guidelines for the structure of the main text do not apply to draft Recommendations or to submission by rapporteurs.
+The guidelines for the structure of the main text do not apply to draft Recommendations included in contributions.

+When drafting contributions, contributors are reminded to check the provisions of clause 3.1 of [b-ITU-T A.1].

 I.1.1 Heading – The heading of a contribution submitted to TSB should provide: